CL-m15/CL-m15/README.md

 - :briefcase: Working as a Solution Consultant in a telco company
 - :book: Currently learning Swift to build awesome iOS app
 - :dart: 2022 Goal - Aimed to build at least 3 interactive iOS apps
+- :dancers: Looking for iOS enthusiast to collaborate with
 - :sparkles: Fun fact: I love food :pizza:, and love playing Classical Guitar 🎶

 ## Connect with me